vianarafael/blog/_posts/restful.md

 The server can transfer logic to the client - and the client executes the logic.

-That summary was based on <a alt="Roy Fielding's Dissertation" href="https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm">Roy Fielding's Dissertation</a>
+That summary was based on [Roy Fielding's Dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).